Holiday Notice: The Records & Licenses office will be closed Thursday, November 23rd, 2023, in observance of the

 A marriage licenses issued may be used anywhere within the State of Oregon.
 However, the license must be returned to the issuing county following the marriage ceremony.

 Marriage License Application Rules and Regulations

 You must present your drivers license, passport or other government issued ID to obtain a marriage license.
 No blood tests or physicals are required.

-When applying for your marriage license, please, plan on arriving no later than 4:00 p.m. to allow sufficient time for the application process.
+When applying for your marriage license, please, call our office to schedule and appointment.
+If no appointment is made, please, plan on arriving no later than 4:00 p.m. to allow sufficient time for the application process and understand that applicants that have made appointments will be processed first and may require that you return at a later date.
 We do NOT issue marriage licenses through the mail.
 Both parties to the couple must complete the marriage license application process IN-PERSON.
 There are NO exceptions.

 Payment must be received at the time of application via check, cash, money order or recognized PIN debit or credit card.